The Biggest Misconception About Singapore Bloggers

 Category: Beauty & Parenting Blog

 xiaxue.blogspot.sg - The most famous Singaporean blogger of all, Wendy was the pioneer that managed to carve a career out of blogging back when it was just a casual past time.
 She gets sponsored everything from home renovations to annual car rentals.
-She's graced the cover of 8 days magazine and even played herself in a local movie.
+She has graced the cover of 8 days magazine and was even asked to play herself in a local movie.

 What makes her stand out?
 Her intelligent and provocative writing, fantastic photoshopping skills and her raw honest approach in everything she does.
 She's a member of Mensa and also bared her soul to the world during her plastic surgery experience back when it was a very taboo thing to do in Singapore.
 I also think she has the most engaging writing style out of all the bloggers.